About

 Appalachian Disability Anthology, ed.
 Kendra Winchester · University Press of Kentucky

 In 2020, Todd co-edited, with Dr. Christine Junker, a double thematic issue of Studies in the Humanities focused on the intersection of disability studies and ecocriticism.
+Click the below link to my professional portfolio to see a complete list of scholarly work.

 Leave a Reply